My name is Alex Genadinik. I've been in Elearning since 2014 and have over 500,000 students. Here is my Udemy teaching profile.

 An example might be this marketing course.
 There are thousands of marketing courses out there, but this one is unique in its own way and sparks an interest in people through that differentiation.

-In addition to my Elearning coaching, I offer the course licensing option through which you can license my courses to sell on your website and keep 100% of lifetime revenue.
+In addition to my Elearning coaching, I offer the option through which you can license my courses to sell on your website and keep 100% of lifetime revenue.

-If you need additional help, I offer the Elearning franchise option which comes with my courses to resell, a website, and coaching in one package.
+If you need additional help setting up your Elearning store and overall business, I offer a more hands on option, which is my Elearning franchise option which comes with my courses to resell, a website, and coaching in one package.

 If you are just starting and don't want to spend any money, you can use the microphone built into your recording device like a computer, phone, or a camera.
 Those microphones are not great, but they are free.